Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 This is almost the biggest shame of this World Cup.
 One of football’s justifications for staging this tournament, and one that human rights groups actually looked upon optimistically, was that it could have pushed genuine reform in Qatar that set a precedent for the rest of the Gulf.
 Bringing a World Cup somewhere has that kind of power.

 The chance has been squandered.
 Reform has been superficial, with changes in law not properly implemented, meaning abuses have continued.
-Every group from Amnesty to the Business and Human Rights Resource Centre is talking of a “lost opportunity”.
+Every group, from Amnesty to the Business and Human Rights Resource Centre, is talking of a “lost opportunity”.

 There’s even been the inability to properly confront the political strife in Iran.
 Carlos Queiroz’s fractious press conference about his decision to manage the Iranian team was perhaps the first of those flashpoints that form the story of every World Cup.
 It’s just all the more acute here because this is a World Cup with a difference.